LaunchCodeEducation/linux/content/bash-scripting/walkthrough/script/_index.md

 Bash files are commonly denoted with a `.sh` file extension for example: `example-script.sh`.

 Additionally the first line of a Bash script commonly contains a **shebang**.
 A shebang is a line that informs the operating system of the exact shell to use when executing the script.
-The shebang simply points to the absolute path of the shell for example: `#!/bin/bash`.
+The shebang simply points to the absolute path of the shell.

+For example: `#!/bin/bash`.

 {{% notice note %}}
 Any valid bash syntax can be run in a file without the `.sh` extension and without a shebang when the `bash` command is invoked.
 However, to run a file without explicitly invoking the bash command, the bash script file requires a shebang and must be executable.

 Once these conditions are met the script can be invoked directly without the `bash` command.
-An example of this will be shown later in this chapter.
 {{% /notice %}}

 ## Examples